crosleythomas/blog/posts/tf_start_to_finish/dataprep.md

 * Splitting into train/validation/test records
 * Splitting data into multiple TFRecords to avoid giant files.
-* Loading small chunks of your data at one time
+* Loading small chunks of your data at a time
-* Interleaving generating data (e.g. interacting with the OpenAI Gym simulator) and then writing the data to a TFRecord
+* Interleaving generating data (ex: interacting with the OpenAI Gym simulator) and then writing the data to a TFRecord

-<span class='protip'><b>Pro tip: </b>The size of the TFRecord files you create should depend on... (memory limits of the computer you will run on?).
-You can use the following to determine a good file size: </span>

 <hr>
 ## Continue Reading